browserengineering/book/book/security.md

 ```

 The first code block runs after all the request headers are parsed,
-before handling the request in `do_request`, while the the second code
+before handling the request in `do_request`, while the second code
 block runs after `do_request` returns, when the server is assembling
 the HTTP response.